Joshua2504/treudler.net-jekyll/_posts/articles/en/2018-10-27-remembering-treudler-support-tickets.md

 I came up with the idea of restoring the Treudler customer database to read all tickets we have ever received.

-As far as I can remember, we had a lot of rage on our internal chat groups, causing us to end up with hundred of unanswered tickets.
+As far as I can remember, we had a lot of rage in our internal chat groups, causing us to end up with hundred of unanswered tickets.
 We still had a lot of fun when answering tickets, so here's the "Best of Treudler Support".

 Personal data of our previous customers has been grayed out.
 Enjoy reading! :)